 — Chloe Zeller, New Trier High School, Winnetka, IL

 Leh • Fly to Leh and travel to our base at a school with boarding facilities in a nearby village.
 Meet with students at the school to identify key issues that will frame your work in India.
 Generate questions to explore further through interviews and discuss in focus groups in the coming weeks.
-Meet with local leadership activists, members of local cooperatives, and other community stakeholders as you begin to understand the challenges and innovations of the region.
+Meet with local leadership, activists, members of local cooperatives, and other community stakeholders as you begin to understand the challenges and innovations of the region.

 Trekking in the Himalayas • From Leh, make an eight-day trek through the exquisite Himalaya mountains.
 We stay in guest houses and monasteries situated in the hill towns and also have the opportunity to live life as locals do by pairing up with a fellow student to spend a few days in village homes.
+Return from the trek and reconvene at the school to share your experiences and reflections in a forum held with your Ladakhi peers and other community members.

 Agra • Spend our final night in Agra, with time to visit the Taj Mahal and Fatehpur Sikri.